-Regardless whether the Statement of Claim is attached to the Writ of Summons, do not ignore the Writ of Summons as a default judgment can be entered against you by the plaintiff unless you enter an appearance in the Suit within 8 days of being served the Writ of Summons.
+Regardless whether the Statement of Claim is attached to the Writ of Summons, do not ignore the Writ of Summons.
+This is because a default judgment can be entered against you by the plaintiff unless you enter an appearance in the Suit within 8 days of being served the Writ of Summons.
 You should talk to a lawyer to get proper advice on legal matters or jargon that you may not understand.
-More often than not, a minority of people only take up free consultation session when it is too late to formulate a plan or strategy, or even go for mediation.
+More often than not, a minority of people only take up a free consultation session when it is too late to formulate a plan or strategy, or even go for mediation.

 Received A Writ of Summons?